umarquez/Golang-examples/readme.md

 ## inner_functions
 Program with inner functions and functions that returns functions as result.
 Something like _functions inception_.

+## Interfaces
+Some interfaces examples.

+### simple_interface
+Code that shows how to declare an interface and work with it.

 ## JSON
 Working with JSON